sai-beekle/Kubernetes/Passlesscom.md

 # Passwordless communication(over ssh) between Linux Machines

 In todays world ecrything is automation and to process the smooth automation works the machines to be accessed from one another hassle free.

+Tools like Ansible,Kubenetes,Chef it is required to communicate servers automatically, in such cases it is mandatory.

 To achieve this we have to build a passwordless communication between the machine.

 ## Scenario based setup